Here's why MLB's slide rule is more than a 'office-created technicality'

 Disabled list, taxi squad, whatever you want to call it, maybe it reveals something about how a real taxi squad could work, and how it could work to lighten the strain on starting pitchers in particular, and how that could be a good development in the long run.

 Former umpire Steve Palermo died Sunday.
 He was 67.
 He was a terrific umpire.
 After a bullet paralyzed him from the waist down, he became a terrific umpire supervisor.
 All of which was fine.
-Here’s what was great about Steve Palermo: he was among the kinder men I’d met in nearly three decades around the game.
+Here’s what was great about Steve Palermo: He was among the kinder men I’d met in nearly three decades around the game.
 He’d inch along a hallway or a dugout on that damned cane.
 Some days surely were better than others over that thing.
 And indeed occasionally you’d come upon him leaning against a wall, by himself, resting, gathering himself, staring at his own shoes.
 He’d hear you coming, look up, and whatever had slowed him was gone in a smile and a how-you-doin’ and a where-you-been and a didja-see-that-play-last-night.
 He would not make his problem your problem.
 He would not make his pain yours.
 He was just a good guy, a guy I liked, my kind of guy, a guy I’ll miss.

 The Milwaukee Brewers are at Wrigley for the weekend, which is interesting because the Brewers are trying to be competitive in the NL Central and so are the Cubs.